Ribeiro: The Ultimate Guide to Galicia’s Oldest Wine Region

 "Barral.
 Castrelo de Miño" by Palmira is licensed under CC BY-NC-ND 2.0 DEED

-It’s the largest valley, and also has the largest number of wineries.
-Its vineyards are mostly on south-facing slopes at relatively low altitudes.
+The Val do Miño is the largest valley, and it also has the largest number of wineries.
+It includes the towns of Castrelo de Miño, Punxín and parts of Cenlle, Ourense, Ribadavia and Toén.
 This valley was once the most fertile in the whole area, but in 1969 the electric company Fenosa dammed the Miño and flooded the valley, despite protests from the people of Ribeiro.
-Nowadays, the reservoir acts as a moderating influence for the vineyards located on its banks, with the towns of Ventosela, Castrelo do Miño, and Razamonde, among others, benefiting from the protection against drastic changes in temperatures.
+Nowadays, the reservoir acts as a moderating influence for the vineyards located on its banks, and vines benefit from the protection against drastic changes in temperatures.

 What’s in a name?
 In this case, everything.
 Ribeiro means “riverbank” in Galician, and the region’s name reflects its most important feature.
 Ribeiro’s rivers are its lifeblood, the veins through which its culture, economy, landscape, and life have passed for centuries.